 I was sitting with a doyen of the media industry during the week as he was explaining some impressive moves he is making.
-It was inspiring to see someone still on top of the opportunities that the contemporary world offers us at the age of 75.

 As he was talking, he explained his recent weekend in hospital where, among other tortures, he was forced to endure the insertion of a catheter.
 Ouch!
 Wince!
 With watering eyes, I managed to move the conversation back to business, until he started to give me a detailed explanation about how the catheter was essential for the restoration of his health.

 Leaning back languidly, with legs crossed, he added: "And of course it's still in for another week or so."

 I was horrified ... but he was perfectly comfortable.

 It made me think of the need for us all to look after our health from an early age, because it's only a matter of time before we have to pay for neglect.

 A bit like the media business that is going through the biggest changes since the printing press, leaving some companies badly out of condition and in need of a life-giving digital examination and injection.

 Some still don't understand the consequences that more than 50 per cent of the readers of this column will be reading it online - unheard of a decade ago.
 And this change is happening faster than anything before.
 Even television took a quarter of a century to take hold.
 But within 15 years, digital advertising will take more media dollars than newspapers or television.

 So what does this mean for those reading this right now?
 Well it means that the good old days of leisurely evolutionary change are over and will never be revisited, such is the all-embracing worldwide power of the digital revolution.